 Gorham's disease or vanishing bone disease is a poorly understood rare skeletal condition which manifests with massive progressive osteolysis along with a proliferation of thin walled vascular channels.
+Other names for this condition include progressive massive osteolysis, Gorham-Stout disease and phantom bone disease10.

 Gorham's disease is thought to be non hereditary and there is no recognised gender predilection.
 It can potentially occur in any age group although most reported cases have been in young adults 2.

-Can potentially involve any bone.
+Gorham disease can potentially involve any bone.
 Reported sites include

 - humerus (first reported case)